 It is essential that you redirect his behaviour.
 Tell him to sit and as soon as he does so, reward him with what he was wanting, be it your attention or the treat or toy that was in your hand.

 Should he start jumping again, turn away immediately.
 Remember, the key is consistency.
 It won’t take long for your cockapoo to learn that jumping equals a boring, uninterested human and sitting means treats, praise and play time.

+My cockapoo keeps biting me is something we hear a lot.
 A pup bites because it’s fun, but his siblings and mom keep him in check, letting him know when it’s getting out of hand.
 You need to carry on teaching him the difference between biting and “soft mouthing”.